 Some sources are:

 - Vapour intrusion from chemical vapours that migrate from contaminated groundwater or from building subsurfaces.
 The chemicals can be decades old and can seep into building foundations and also enter pipes

 - Office supplies

 - Gas engines

 WHAT ARE THE symptoms of exposure to VOCs?

 As with other air pollutants, health effects can vary based on toxicity and the extent of exposure.

-Some key indications of exposure to VOCs are:
+Some key indications of exposure or symptoms of VOC exposure are:

 - Allergic skin reaction